 But you know kids…they mix colors and leave the lids off!
 So if you buy Play-Doh, you end up with extra yellow containers (perfect for storing paints) and lids.
 I can’t bear to recycle them because they are perfect for crafting!

 We recently upcycled our Play-Doh lids to make a sweet caterpillar suncatcher that is perfect for spring!
 I just know you will like it as much as we do.
-Make sure to check out more insect crafts made from recyclable materials at the end of this post.

 To Make This Craft You Will Need